 REMEMBERING MUM AND DAD AND THEIR ROLE IN MY LIFE; A BRIEF HISTORY OF ME

 In 2012 I lost my father.
 And ten years before this, I lost my mother.
 Most peoples' lives are closely shaped by their relationship with their parents, but mine more so than most.
 It would therefore seem appropriate to write something in their memory.
-It is not their life story - just a few personal reminiscences loosely based upon reflections I gave at their funerals; reflections which capture the essence of the relationship I had with them.
+It is not their life story - just a few personal reminiscences loosely based upon reflections I shared at their funerals; reflections which capture the essence of the relationship I had with them.

 My father was born in South Wales on the 7th February 1926, and brought up in the town of Neath in the County of Glamorgan.
-This was traditionally coal mining town, and he was the son of a miner.
+This was traditionally a coal mining town, and he was the son of a miner.
 He had one younger sister, Joan.
 Three years later on 13th December 1929, my mother was born in Trimulgherry, a suburb of the City of Secunderabad in the Indian State of Andhra Pradesh.
-Her family was in India at the time because her father was serving in the British army as a military policeman.
+Her family happened to be in India at the time because her father was serving in the British army as a military policeman.
 My mother was the second of five daughters.

 My father and mother

 My Father's Role In The Life Of The Family